WDMK: Beasley Broadcasting

 On June 10, 2019, Beasley Broadcast Group announced that it would acquire WDMK and the three Detroit Praise Network translators for $13.5 million.
 The purchase made the station a sister to Beasley's classic hip-hop outlet WMGC-FM.
 The stations would continue to carry Urban One's syndicated programming under an agreement with the broadcaster.

 The sale closed on September 4, 2019.
 WDMK retained its Urban AC format since the sale, but with a few tweaks during locally originating programming, with many hip-hop titles removed to avoid overlap with WMGC, and placing a greater emphasis on R&B hits and "slow jams" from the 1980s and 1990s.

+W260CB

+W260CB (99.9 FM, "The Detroit Praise Network") is a radio translator in Detroit, Michigan.
+Owned by Beasley Broadcast Group, it relays an urban gospel format broadcast by WDMK-HD2, which, along with the 99.9 FM signal of W260CB is also simulcast on W252BX 98.3 FM.
+The stations are collectively branded as The Detroit Praise Network.

+History

+W260CB first launched in 2000 as W206BI on 89.1 MHz as a repeater of Toledo, Ohio's WGTE-FM, covering the Hamtramck area.
+In 2010, it would move to 99.9 MHz as W260CB and become an FM repeater of AM 1200, before experimenting with a format of retro soul hits in early 2018.
+This would end when the station was purchased by Urban One, who relocated their Praise Radio station from WPZR (102.7 FM) upon that station's sale to the Educational Media Foundation on May 1, 2018.
+Upon moving to 99.9 and launching on August 9, 2018, the station acquired two repeaters (W228CJ in Oak Park and W252BX in Southwest Detroit) from the EMF to fill in gaps in coverage in the area.
+Since 2021, W228CJ has flipped several times, airing sports, podcasts, and most recently spanish hits, and as of 2026, a sale is pending to Birach Broadcasting Corporation to make it a translator for WNZK.